swetoast/PowerNap/README.md

 - **Real-time CPU Usage Monitoring**: PowerNap keeps track of your CPU usage in real time.
 - **Smart Governor Adjustment**: PowerNap adjusts the CPU governor based on the current CPU usage and power cost, helping you save power.
-- **Energy Consumption Logging**: PowerNap logs energy consumption and CO2 emissions data, allowing you to understand your energy usage better.
 - **Machine Learning Model**: PowerNap uses a machine learning model to predict the optimal governor setting.
 It's like having a crystal ball for your CPU!

 ## Installation